nayem9b/sheba.xyz-frontend/README.md

 ![ER Diagram](https://i.ibb.co/bQbtt7d/ER-Diagram.png)

 ## Application Screenshots

-The following screenshots showcase the key interfaces of the Sheba.xyz platform:

 ### Homepage

 The main landing page of the application featuring service categories and featured offerings: